OscarAnd123/COVID_AND_NYPD/README.md

 ![vis1](/graph2.jpg)

 The number of arrest in 2020 is 140413.
 The fisrt thing that i noticed was that there was big decrease of arrest during the months January, February, March, and April.
 The reason why there was a deacrease could be because of COVID-19.
 COVID-19 was introduced in the beginning of the year and NYC was on lockdown.
 The second thing i noticed was the big spike on MAY this could be because the George Floyd protest were going on and many protesters were arrested during this month.
-Lastly, i was astonished that Arrests were increasing during the months of August, September, October, November, and December.
+Lastly, I was astonished that Arrests were increasing during the months of August, September, October, November, and December.
 I don't understand why Arrests increased during the fall and winter but usually arrest decrease during these months.
 In a article called [Seasonal Patterns in Criminal Victimization Trends](https://bjs.ojp.gov/content/pub/pdf/spcvt.pdf) they show how violent and household property crimes show how crimes are lower during the winter.
 But being arrested does not necessarily mean you were charged with a crime.

 ![vis2](/race_graph3.jpg)